kaenugget/Scrollodex/prd/scrollscreen_prd.md

 - **Product:** Scrollodex
 - **Feature:** Home Page / Contact List View
 - **Status:** Live
-- **Goal:** To provide users with an engaging and intuitive way to browse their collection of friends, inspired by the classic Pokémon Pokédex interface.
-The page should display a grid of all friends, encouraging exploration and interaction.
+- **Goal:** To provide users with an engaging and intuitive way to browse their collection of contacts, inspired by the classic Pokémon Pokédex interface.
+The page should display a grid of all contacts, encouraging exploration and interaction.

 ## 2. User Stories

+MVP
-- **As a user,** I want to see all my friends displayed in a visually appealing grid so that I can get a quick overview of everyone.
+- **As a user,** I want to see all my contacts displayed in a visually appealing grid so that I can get a quick overview of everyone.
-- **As a user,** I want each contact's card to show key information (name, ID, picture, types) so I can quickly identify them.
+- **As a user,** I want each contact's card to show key information (name, picture, and location) so I can quickly identify them.
-- **As a user,** I want to be able to click on a contact's card to view their detailed profile.
+- **As a user,** I want to be able to click on a contact's card to view their detailed profile. (name, picture, birthday, preferences, location, social media links, relationships and family)
-- **As a user,** I want the interface to be responsive so I can browse my friends on any device (desktop, tablet, or mobile).
+- **As a user,** I want the interface to be responsive so I can browse my contacts on any device (desktop, tablet, or mobile).

 ## 3. Functional Requirements

 ### 3.1.
 Contact Grid Display
-- The page must display a grid of all available friends from the data source.
+- The page must display a grid of all available contacts from the data source.
 - The grid must be responsive, adjusting the number of columns based on the screen width to ensure optimal viewing on all devices.
   - **Large Screens (lg):** 4 columns
   - **Medium Screens (md):** 3 columns